Why Can’t I Lose Weight? 15 Common Reasons Why You’re Not Losing Weight (and What to Do About It)

 You’re doing everything right (or so you thought), starting to lose some weight, and then it just… stops.

-It’s like that new relationship where things are going pretty smooth and then all of the sudden they send you to voicemail and stop returning your texts.
+It’s like that new relationship where things are going pretty smooth and then all of a sudden they send you to voicemail and stop returning your texts.

 You were doing everything right, but it still wasn’t good enough.